 Finding the right visual semantic to indicate a consistent meaning to the user is based on the following essentials:

-- Taking inspiration from the real world.
+- Take inspiration from the real world.

 An icon should be easily recognized by a user.
 (Note that this does not imply skeuomorphism.)

-- Making use of context.
+- Make use of context.

 The context of an icon contributes to its meaning.

-- Using clear, simple, and recognizable shapes.
+- Use clear, simple, and recognizable shapes.